-- Electronic Withdrawal: Provide your bank’s routing number and your account number to have the amount withdrawn on a date of your choosing any time before the federal filing deadline.
+- Electronic Withdrawal: Provide your bank’s routing number and your account number to have the amount withdrawn on a date of your choice any time before the federal filing deadline.
 This year, federal income tax returns are due on May 17th, 2021.

-- Credit Card: If you would rather pay with your credit card, there are several third-party payment companies who can process your payment.
-You can learn more about paying your taxes with a credit card here.
+- Credit Card: If you would rather pay with your credit card, there are several third-party payment companies that can process your payment.
+Learn more about paying your taxes with a credit card here.

 You can pay your state and federal taxes owed at the end of your e-file process with TaxSlayer.
 Alternatively, the IRS and some states allow you to pay directly on their website using debit, credit, or electronic funds transfer.